jasonhacks/jasonhacks/aboutme.md

 <p class="about-text">
 <span class="fa fa-envelope about-icon"></span>
 I honestly love to meet people.
 Let's network, let's swap stories, let's be friends.
 Feel free to reach out to me and we can do something awesome together.
+Follow the links below or email me directly <a target="_blank" href="mailto:jason@jasonhacks.com">here</a>.
 </p>